 TorGuard offers exclusive apps for different platforms.
 You can download the VPN client or configure the service manually.
 We tested the software on Windows and found it pretty neat.
 It is well designed and easy to use.
 Just download the software, select the protocol and encryption key you want to use, and connect to the desired server.

 On the other hand, BTGuard does not offer exclusive apps or VPN clients.
 You will have to configure either PPTP or OpenVPN protocol manually on your preferred device.
-However, for OpenVPN, you will have to download OpenVPN program and BTGuard’s OpenVPN executable files.
+However, for OpenVPN, you will have to download the OpenVPN program and BTGuard’s OpenVPN executable files.

 The big question about TorGuard vs. BTGuard is their respective performance while using torrents.
-We tested the TorGuard VPN service and the download speeds were average on uTorrent client.
+We tested the TorGuard VPN service and the download speeds were average on the uTorrent client.
 On our 100 Mbps network connection, we achieved 63.2 Mbps download speeds and 96.2 Mbps upload speeds.
 We connected to a server located in Hong Kong with TorGuard using OpenVPN protocol.

 The performance of BTGuard was slightly better than TorGuard.
 On the same network, we observed 75.9 Mbps download speeds on uTorrent.
 Since there are only three server choices from BTGuard, we connected to the Singapore server to conduct the tests.

 In terms of additional features, TorGuard comes out on top against BTGuard.
 There are different additional features offered by TorGuard.
 In addition to a VPN and proxy, you get anonymous email and VPN routers.
-With anonymous email, TorGuard protects your emails by using two factor authentication, G//PGP encryption, perfect forward secrecy, and storing your emails on offshore storage facilities.
+With anonymous email, TorGuard protects your emails by using two-factor authentication, G//PGP encryption, perfect forward secrecy, and storing your emails on offshore storage facilities.

 Sadly, such additional features are not available with BTGuard.
 You can choose from a VPN service or a proxy.
-However, you can run the proxy within VPN connection for stronger protection of your identity and data from inspection.
+However, you can run the proxy within a VPN connection for stronger protection of your identity and data from inspection.

 So, in TorGuard vs. BTGuard, which provider comes out on top?
 We would have to go with TorGuard.
-This is because the VPN provider offers more features, large pool of servers to connect to, and has a price advantage over BTGuard.
+This is because the VPN provider offers more features, a large pool of servers to connect to, and has a price advantage over BTGuard.